| Home

 2017 2018 |

-Risk Assessment of Inland Passenger Vessel
+Risk Assessment of Inland Passenger Vessel Operation

-Operation in Bangladesh using Hazard and Operability (HAZOP) Analysis The objective of this research is to identify
+in Bangladesh using Hazard and Operability (HAZOP) Analysis The objective of this research is to identify

 all the hazards and hazardous events while a particular ship is under

 operation.
-Hazard analysis is the process of recognising
+Hazard analysis is the process of recognising hazards that may

-unwanted consequences and analysing their potential
+consequences and analysing their potential causes.
+It is the process of

-causes.
-It is the process of describing in detail the hazards and accidents
+describing in detail the hazards and accidents associated with a system,

-associated with a system, defining accident sequences and identifying hazards
+defining accident sequences and identifying hazards through a systematic

-through a systematic hazard analysis process.
-Two of such processes are HAZOP
+hazard analysis process.
+Two of such processes are HAZOP and HAZID.
+Our focus

-and HAZID.
-Our focus will be on Hazard Identification (HAZID).
-Here the area
+will be on Hazard Identification (HAZID).
+Here the area of interest is to

-of interest is to have a task following the context Operations and management
+have a task following the context Operations and management of hazard analysis

-during operation. |
+operation. |

-Md.
-Rahat Mojumder Tanvir Tajwar Faiaz
+Rahat Mojumder Tanvir

 Mohammad Osman |